 COVID-19 has stretched our nation’s healthcare resources to the brink, also having a significant impact on the economic health of medical practices.
 New challenges because of the pandemic have forced practices and health systems to take a closer look at their financial health.
 More specifically, providers have been seeking to identify new ways in which improvements to internal processes can be made to ensure practice viability, and to overall continue delivering the high level of quality care that patients haveob come to expect.

 There are many moving parts in the revenue cycle management (RCM) process.
 However, one area that is not always completed correctly is the payment posting process.
 When optimized for efficiency, payment posting is the lynchpin for simplifying billing, alleviating many administrative burdens and identifying new revenue opportunities to strengthen the bottom line.
-Because payment posting gives a clear view of the daily revenue stream, it can help practices proactively address errors that otherwise complicate the billing process and impact other aspects of the business.
+Because payment posting gives a clear view of the daily revenue stream, it can help practices proactively address errors that otherwise complicate the Medical billing process and impact other aspects of the business.
 Days in Accounts Receivable (A/R) and net collections are also fundamental KPIs for practices to track, which are related to payment posting.
 But if practices are not tracking these elements accurately, they often do not understand the financial health of the practice, nor do they know where they need to improve.

 An Effective RCM Strategy for Meeting Practice Financial Goals